ice345/awesome-github-repos/data.md

 ## Rust

-*   [rustfs/rustfs](https://github.com/rustfs/rustfs) - 🚀2.3x Faster than MinIO for 4K Small Files.
+*   [rustfs/rustfs](https://github.com/rustfs/rustfs) - 🚀2.3x faster than MinIO for 4KB object payloads.
 RustFS is an open-source, S3-compatible high-performance object storage system supporting migration and coexistence with other S3-compatible platforms such as MinIO and Ceph.

 *   [bootandy/dust](https://github.com/bootandy/dust) - A more intuitive version of du in rust